$Se^2$: Sequential Example Selection for In-Context Learning: Preliminary

 \section{Preliminary}

 In-context learning~(ICL) is a pivotal capability of Large Language Models~(LLMs), enabling these models to undertake a variety of tasks by observing task prompts without updating parameters.
-In-context prompts typically comprise sequences of multiple examples.
-Formally, a $K$-shot prompt for ICL consist of $K$ examples.
+In-context prompts are typically sequences that comprise multiple examples.
+Formally, a $K$-shot prompt for ICL consists of $K$ examples.
 Given a test sample $(x_{test}, y_{test})$, LLMs predicts $\hat{y}$ based on the in-context prompt and input $x_{test}$:

 where $e_i = (x_i, y_i)_{i=1}^{K}$ represents an example consisting of an input-output pair, $K$ denotes the shot number and $\oplus$ is the concatenation operation.
-Our objective is to optimize the in-context prompt by seeking the ideal example sequence $\{e_K, \dots, e_{1}\}$ in $\mathcal{E}$ for $x_{test}$ , aiming to make the LLM's prediction $\hat{y}$ match the ground truth $y_{test}$.
+Our objective is to optimize the in-context prompt by seeking the ideal example sequence $\{e_K, \dots, e_{1}\}$ in $\mathcal{E}$ for $x_{test}$, aiming to make the LLM's prediction $\hat{y}$ match the ground truth $y_{test}$.